-This section of the Guide will provide braiding and blending scenarios that are based on most child care centers fiscal experience.
-The early childhood education program serves pregnant women, children from birth to age 5 and families with diverse backgrounds.
+CASE STUDY: NORTHERN RIVERS CHILD CARE CENTER THE FISCAL DESIGN TO BLENDING AND BRAIDING FUNDING backgrounds.
 The services include a mix of child care and preschool programs, early intervention for learning and disabilities, prenatal services, and mental health services focused on infant attachment issues.